malindiruprabha/Malindi-Ruprabha/README.md

 </h1>

 <h3 align="center" style="color:#8B0000;">
- I'm a software engineering student from Sri Lanka with a passion for crafting smooth, user-friendly frontend experiences and a strong interest in QA engineering.
-I enjoy exploring the intersection of development and quality assurance to ensure polished, reliable software
+  I'm a software engineering student from Sri Lanka with a passion for crafting smooth, user-friendly frontend experiences and a strong interest in data analysis, data engineering, and data science.
+I enjoy exploring the intersection of development, data, and quality assurance to build polished, reliable, and insight-driven software solutions.

 </h3>

 <p align="center">